Alleria-Windrunner/gotable/doc/api.md

 ## APIs for simple table type(*table.Table)

 ### Clear data
-The clear method is used to clear all data in the table, include columns and rows.
+The clear method is used to clear all data in the table, include columns, rows and parts.
 ```go
 func (tb *Table) Clear()
 ```